What is Microsoft Powerapps

 Microsoft PowerApps helps you create custom business applications for mobile devices and web browsers.
 You can replace manual forms and processes with digital experiences that can be accessed from anywhere—without much coding needs.
 It is Platform as a Service (PaaS) and the idea behind its evolution was to create a low-code development platform that could help non-professional developers create enterprise-level applications without much hassle.

 PowerApps isn’t a solution for only citizen developers.
 Even professional developers are loving this platform to build some quick and amazing apps in less time.
-We have been an early adopter of PowerApps services and have found several important business use-cases where PowerApps can help you with quick yet easy solution.
+We have been an early adopter of PowerApps services and have found several important business use-cases where PowerApps can help you with a quick yet easy solution.

 What is so amazing about Microsoft PowerApps?